centrifuge/pod/testworld/README.md

 - Bernard (`hostManager.bernard`) is a special host that serves as the libp2p bootnode for the test network.
 - `hostConfig` serves as the starting point for you to define new hosts.
 Please check whether an existing host can be reused for your scenario before adding new ones.
 - At the start of the each test run a test config is loaded for the required Ethereum network(eg: Rinkeby or local).
 The host configs are defined based on this.
-- If you want to define a custom configuration(s) for your local testing copy `configs/base.json` to `configs/local/local.json` and modify the file the way you want.
+- If you want to define a custom configuration(s) for your local testing, copy `configs/base.json` to `configs/local/local.json` and modify the file the way you want.
 Testworld will automatically pick up the file.
-- You could also replace local config depending you requirements without having to change code by changing `otherLocalConfig` field in `configs/local/local.json`, this is useful when you want to have multiple configs locally for different centrifuge/ethereum networks such as Kovan or Rinkeby.
+- You could also replace local config depending on your requirements without having to change code by changing `otherLocalConfig` field in `configs/local/local.json`, this is useful when you want to have multiple configs locally for different centrifuge/ethereum networks such as Kovan or Rinkeby.
 Example: in `configs/local/local.json` add the following (please remove comments),
     ```
     {